Blog and newsNews

 Crypto and the IRS, don´t rest assured

-Before the famous Foreign Account Tax Compliance Act or FATCA saw the light of day in the decade of 2000, the IRS conducted many fishing expeditions in order to understand how the taxpayers were managing to keep their funds outside the US, and, in some cases, using these strategies to avoid taxation.
+Before the famous Foreign Account Tax Compliance Act or FATCA saw the light of day in the 2000s, the IRS conducted many fishing expeditions in order to understand how the taxpayers were managing to keep their funds outside the US, and, in some cases, using these strategies to avoid taxation.

 The OCDE, for example, has started a work group in order to assess the cryptocurrencies and their impact in today´s financial world.
 In a similar way, companies are increasing the use of cryptocurrencies.
 For example, Facebook planned to issue their own payment system based on cryptocurrency, this project was called “project Libra”.
 However, the fact that the environment was not yet ready for a cryptocurrency without banking regulation, put this project on hold.
 This makes us think about the future of this virtual currency, when the traditional banks manage to understand how to take advantage of this tendency and what would happen then.
 Will, somehow, the decentralized nature of the crypto philosophy suffer?